 LinkedIn is the social network for professionals.
 It helps you build an online resume, find jobs, network, and more.
 Microsoft also owns it.

 Try it now: LinkedIn

-This is the mecca for DIYers.
+This is a Mecca for DIYers.
 Want to make a lip scrub?
 Check.
 Need Halloween party ideas?
 Check.
 You can explore over 100 billion pins for every part of your life, and create mood boards to look back on for inspiration.